 The learning garden's design and concept encourages students to be hands-on.
 They couldn't wait to get their hands dirty!
 This week students planted vegetables, including spinach, cilantro and garlic.
 Teachers learned about irrigation and how to keep the plants thriving.

-The Kitchen Community plans to create around 100 learning gardens in the Indianapolis-area.
+Big Green plans to create around 100 learning gardens in the Indianapolis-area.
 While the first schools are in the IPS district, applications are still being accepted from all over the area.
 To apply for a learning garden for your school, have an administrator fill out the online application.